StefanoPernat/HackingWithSwift/README.md

 Refactored Project VII to use Grand Central Dispatch for executing fetching phase on backround thread,

 and completition handler into main thread

+## Project X: NamesToFaces

+In this project I used for first time UICollectionViewController, (very similar to UITableView).

+Understand a little bit about UIImagePickerController, and UUID